bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js37">37.
 Check the Number of Occurrences of a Character in the String</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program checks the number of occurrences of a character in a given string:
+<p>This program checks the number of occurrences of a character in a given string:</p>
 <pre>
 // Prompt user for a string and a character let inputstring = prompt("Enter a string:");